 Witch hazel: if any substance had a nefarious sounding name, it’d be this one.
 But don’t be spooked, witch hazel isn’t used by real witches.
 If anything, this product can provide a miracle cure–just like the magic implied by its name!
 There’s no need for a black cauldron or a magical frog, because the ingredients in this product are actually all natural.

-Witch hazel is an astringent agent, an anti-inflammatory compound that typically comes in the form of a facial toner.
+Witch hazel is an astringent agent.
+That means that it is an anti-inflammatory compound.
+Beauty care manufacturers learned about this and have created products containing this natural herb that work as a facial toner.
 Witch hazel, which is now a common ingredient in many commercial health products, is produced from the leaves, bark, and twigs of the North American witch hazel shrub.

 How Is Witch Hazel Used?

-Funnily enough, the best shaving cut treatment option is another ages-old classic: a styptic stick.
+Funnily enough, the best shaving cut treatment option is still a styptic stick.
 What is a styptic stick, you say?
-The styptic stick is the true gentlemen’s anti-hemorrhagic agent.
+The styptic pen is the true gentlemen’s anti-hemorrhagic agent.
 It comes in the form of a white stick, composed of white, pressed-together powder.
-To use a styptic stick (often also called a “styptic pencil”), simply wet the tip it, and apply directly to your shaving cut or nick.
-You’ll feel a slight sting—don’t worry, it only lasts a few seconds—and then, seemingly instantly, your cut will close right up.
-We ain’t kidding when we say this stuff works like magic.
+To use a styptic pencil, simply wet the tip, and apply directly to your shaving cut or nick.
+You’ll feel a slight sting—don’t worry, it only lasts a few seconds—and then your cut will close right up–as if by a supernatural force.
+We aren’t kidding when we say this stuff works like magic.
 You’ll never have to leave the house with bits of paper clinging to your face ever again!